punitarani/notes/Intro to Theoretical Computer Science/0 Introduction.md

 - Special states for rejecting and accepting take effect immediately.

 While simple, Turing machines can model any given computer algorithm and its logic.

+## Complexity Theory

+Complexity theory is the study of the efficiency of algorithms and the limits of their power.
+It is concerned with the question of how efficiently problems can be solved.